blackfennec-org/blackfennec/docs/source/project_management/refinement.rst

 ------------

 **It is hard to make a connection between the architecture documentation and our structure in the code.
 We should therefore consider either adapting the documentation or the folder structure**
 With a major refactoring of the structure we ensured that the architecture documentation matches the structure of the code.
-For more details on this refactoring one can look at following :ref:`merge request <https://gitlab.ost.ch/epj/2021-FS/g01_blackfennec/black-fennec/-/merge_requests/90>`_
+For more details on this refactoring one can look at following issue (issue does not exist anymore).

 Software Architecture
 =====================